-Below are poems written by Canada poet Angela Maracle.
-If you like the poems, please comment on the work of this poet.
-Remember, Poetrysoup is an environment of encouragement and growth so only provide specific positive comments that indicate what you appreciate about the poems of Angela Maracle.
+Below are poems written by Canadian poet Angela Maracle.
+If you enjoy the poems, please take a moment to comment on the work of this poet.
+Remember, Poetrysoup is an environment of encouragement and growth, so only provide specific positive comments that indicate what you appreciate about the poems of Angela Maracle.

 Read Poems by Angela Maracle